 BRIDGETOWN, Barbados, May 04 2017 – One of the most powerful voices in international travel has entered the debate on one of the most controversial issues here – that of the decriminalization of marijuana.
+It is well known by many supporters of legalization that Cannabis was used starting about 10,000 years ago and has had many great uses in this time, and we may finally be reaching a point where the powers that be realise the advantages of legalization.

 The founder of the Virgin Group, which includes Virgin Atlantic, Sir Richard Branson yesterday threw his support behind those calling for the use of small amounts of cannabis to be made legal.